Princess Louise d'Artois: Formative years

 When her grandfather abdicated in 1830, Louise joined the rest of her immediate family in exile, taking refuge in the United Kingdom.
 For a time the Duchess of Berry and her children lived in Bath, but they later moved in order to be closer to Charles X who had settled in Scotland, at the Palace of Holyrood.
 The Duchess of Berry settled with her two children at 11 (now 12) Regent Terrace but did not find conditions in Edinburgh agreeable, nor did she accept her son's exclusion from the throne by the Orléanist "King of the French".
 She declared her son to be the legitimate king, and herself to be regent.
 In 1831 she left Edinburgh, and returned to her family in Naples via the Netherlands, Prussia, and Austria.
 In April 1832 she landed near Marseille.
 Receiving little support, she made her way to the Vendée and Brittany, where she succeeded in instigating a brief but abortive insurrection in June 1832.
 However, her followers were defeated.
-The Duchess of Berry was arrested in Nantes, then imprisoned in the Chateau of Blaye where she gave birth to a child born out of a secret morganatic marriage.
+The Duchess of Berry was arrested in Nantes, then imprisoned in the Château of Blaye where she gave birth to a child born out of a secret morganatic marriage.
 The subsequent scandal led to the Duchess losing all her prestige.
 Twelve-year-old Louise and her brother were then entrusted to their aunt, the Duchess of Angoulême "Madame the Dauphine", the only surviving child of Louis XVI and Marie-Antoinette.

 The family left Scotland in 1832 for Prague, in Bohemia, where Emperor Francis I of Austria offered them the Prague Castle.
 In 1836 they moved to the palace of Grafenberg in Görz in the Austrian Empire.
 There, the former King Charles X died of cholera soon after.
 Remarried and living in Brunnsee castle, in Eichfeld (200 km from Vienna), the Duchess of Berry never recovered the custody of her children.

 Louise and her brother were raised by their aunt in an austere and formal atmosphere according to the custom of the old regime.

 Short, plump, and blonde with slightly bulging blue eyes, Louise resembled her father.
 She was witty, chatty, and with a strong character.
 She liked music, playing the harp, and singing.
 She adored her brother and they were very close.
 Both siblings became attached to their aunt, the Duchess of Angoulême, who, although severe, was devoted to them.
 They annually received the visit of their mother, the Duchess of Berry, who lived nearby and provided them with four half-siblings.
 After the death of their uncle the Duke of Angoulême in 1844, the siblings moved with their aunt to Schloss Frohsdorf, a baroque castle just outside Vienna.